Sensory Bins on a Budget: Your DIY Guide for Hands-On Play

 Sensory play is an amazing developmental explorative activity.
 If you are anything like me, you have been all over the web searching for the latest and greatest of all things curated sensory bins.
 Checking out the monthly subscription options, dreaming of buying them all.
 Oh, so bummed that we can’t for whatever reason.
 For me, I have three children of my own plus another handful at my in-home childcare.
 They aren’t going to sit around and share one bin until a new one shows up next month for a monthly membership and I certainly am not going to go purchase 7 different curated bins at one time (as much as I would love to).

 Whether your story is similar, you are a DIYer for everything, a penny pincher, or another reason completely, you’ve come to the right place!
-We’re going to curate our own sensory bin on a budget and guess what…it’s going to be AMAZING!
+We’re going to curate our own sensory bins on a budget and guess what…they’re going to be AMAZING!

-A sensory bin is a hands-on learning activity for children that involves using a container filled with various materials to stimulate their senses.
+A sensory bin is a hands-on learning activity for children, filled with materials that stimulate their senses.

 Sensory bins provide opportunities for children to explore and engage their senses in a hands-on way.
 These bins are amazing for younger children and older children alike.

-For some children, sensory play can have a calming effect, helping them to regulate their emotions and reduce stress or anxiety.
+For many children, sensory play has a soothing effect, helping them regulate emotions and reduce anxiety.

 Adding coloring to water makes an extra fun water play activity

-Sensory bins provide an open-ended play experience that encourages children to explore, experiment, and discover at their own pace.
+Sensory bins provide an open-ended play experience where children can experiment and discover at their own pace.

 Sensory bins can be easily customized with different materials, themes, and activities to suit the interests and developmental needs of individual children or groups.